-The total number of pupils in the school in the year ending 31 August 2017 was 385.
-The academy became a two form entry school in September 2014 and had an intake of 60 pupils in reception.
+The total number of pupils in the school in the year ending 31 August 2020 was 449.
+The academy became a two form entry school in September 2014 and has an intake of 60 pupils in each year group.
+Nursery's PAN is 52,

 The academy has managed to maintain class sizes to 30 pupils however, there is currently a shortage of places in the local authority and there is currently pressure on the academy to increase class sizes to more than 30 pupils.
-This is particularly the case for Y1 and Y3.
+This is particularly the case for Reception, Year 1 and Year 5.